 The rotator cuff will take several months to heal.
 It may take some time before you can raise your arm above your shoulder.
 It may be up to one year before you can hold your arm above your head and do work with reasonable strength.
 An aggressive and consistent physical therapy and exercise program is the key to a faster recovery.

-After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge at the incision sitePain cannot be controlled with medications givenNausea or vomitingCough, shortness of breath, or chest painThe stitches or staples come apart
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge at the incision sitePain that cannot be controlled with the medications you were givenNausea or vomitingCough, shortness of breath, or chest painThe stitches or staples come apart

 Exercise and shoulder pain.
 American College of Sports Medicine website.
 Available at: